 Poles can be used to test ice strength and water depth – It can be hard to determine how deep a water crossing is or how thick the ice on a frozen stream is.
 Trekking poles can take the guesswork out of it and help you cross hazards safely.

-Trekking poles can help keep wild animals at bay – It’s always important to stay aware of your surroundings when in the backcountry.
+Trekking poles can help keep wild animals at bay – It’s always important to stay aware of your surroundings in the backcountry.
 Do what you can to avoid sneaking up on wild animals or encroaching on their territory.
 Despite our best efforts, sometimes animal encounters are inevitable.
-If you find yourself too close for comfort to a large animal such as a bear, banging your poles together or against trees and rocks makes a harsh sound that will often scare the animal away.
+If you find yourself too close for comfort to a large animal such as a bear, banging your poles together or against trees and rocks makes a clacking sound that often scares the animal away.
 You can also wave trekking poles above your head to make yourself appear larger, which can discourage animals from approaching you.

-Trekking poles can help you get a hitch into town – Whenever we need to catch a ride from trail to town or vise versa, we always keep our trekking poles out.
+Trekking poles can help you get a hitch into town – Whenever we need to catch a ride from trail to town or vice versa, we always keep our trekking poles out.
 Poles signal to drivers that you are a hiker needing to get somewhere, and in our experience they have increased the likelihood of a quicker pick-up.

 Which Poles Are Right For You?